Buy-To-Let Repayment Mortgages Explained

 FAQs

 You can, but in most cases, you will pay an early repayment charge.
-Even if your mortgage includes early repayment charges, you can usually overpay by 10% of your balance per year without incurring a penalty.
+Even if your mortgage includes early repayment charges, you can usually overpay by 10% of your yearly balance without incurring a penalty.
 Alternatively, you can use savings or other assets to pay off chunks of it when you remortgage.

 Yes, but the current scheme is not as generous as it once was.
 Since April 2020, landlords have been unable to deduct mortgage expenses from their rental income.
 Under the new system, you receive a tax credit based on 20% of the interest payments on your mortgage.
 However, this would be more relevant for interest-only mortgages than for capital and repayments.